deib-polimi/PigeonMessanger/README.md

 ### The "@UseOnlyPrivateHere" annotation
 I created this annotation as a custom java annotation to advise developers that some attributes must be private.
 Obviously, if you want you can make every public attribute, also with this annotation, but can be very dangerous.
-As you can see in `DestinationDeviceTabList` (attribute deviceList) and `ServiceList` (attribute serviceList) there is this annotation because if you access or change this attributes without the custom logic that i implemented in these classes, to do secure operations, you can obtain Exceptions or other problems.
+As you can see in `DestinationDeviceTabList` (attribute deviceList) and `ServiceList` (attribute serviceList) there is this annotation, because if you access or change this attributes without the custom logic that i implemented in these classes, to do secure operations, you can obtain Exceptions or other problems.
 These classes remap list's indexes, add/set object without duplicates and in a particular way, that is very necessary to this software.
 Every time that you want to change something here, you should create a secure method to manage these attributes.

 ### P2pDestinationDevice, a WifiP2pDevice abstraction
-Nelle API di Android c'è una mancanza enorme, cioè devi metodi per ottenere l'indirizzo ip del dispositivo corrente in modo rapido, facile e sicuro.
-Esistono due modi per farlo, il primo richiede l'esecuzione di comandi linux nella shell, il secondo (quello che ho scelto) è il seguente: per ottenere l'ip del group owner è in onConnectionInfoAvailable, soluzione molto facile, ma per il client bisogna ottenerlo dal Socket, una volta che il client ha stabilito la connessione.
-Quindi è il GO a ottenere tutti gli indirizzi IP, mentre i client possono conoscere solo quello del proprio GO, ma non il loro.
-Quindi è necessario trasmette l'indirizzo del Client al client stesso, perchè esso lo salvi e lo possa utilizzare per visualizzarlo nell'interfaccia grafica.
+In Android you can't retrieve the current IP Address in a quick and easy way, because this method is not available in Google APIs.
+Its possible to do this in two ways: the first one requires to execute a shell's command, the second one requires only java.
+I chose the second solution, because it's quicker to implement.
+In particular, i get the GO's IP Address inside onConnectionInfoAvailable, but to retrieve the client's IP Address i need to ask this information to the socket on GO's side when the connection has been established.
+Only GOs can retrieve Client's IP addresses, because clients can obtain only the GO's IP address.
+Therefore, it's necessary to send the client's IP address to the client itself from its GO, to be able to store them in a variable and use this information for something else, for example to show the ip in the UI or to open other sockets.

 #### GO IP Address
 In `MainActivity.java`